Direct costs give you the best idea of where you are with a project.

 Theran J. Welsh, CPA

-- Focus is on helping contractors create shareholder value by understanding their cost structure to bid and win profitable work and assure their tax structure is a model to support a sustainable organization
+- Focus is on helping contractors create shareholder value by understanding their cost structure to bid and win profitable work and ensure their tax structure is a model to support a sustainable organization

 - He spends time with contractors to identify options for revenue reporting to reduce tax liability and identify industry-specific tax strategies to reduce tax liability, with the end goal of creating shareholder value